Michael679089/Michael_LogSeq1/README.md

-# Michael_LogSeq1
+# Project Title: Michael_LogSeq1
+---
+## Hello and Welcome to a demo testing for LogSeq
+- LogSeq is a personal open-source journaling app that uses markdown, html, and databases to create your personal task management.
-This will be used for making my notes.
+- In addition, this will be used for taking down notes.